Refinement of Bratteli-Vershik models

 such that $\psi(p)$ is the least element with $p < \psi(p)$.
-In some classes of ordered Bratteli diagrams, the Vershik map can be extended to $\psi : E_{0,\infty} \to E_{0,\infty}$ continuously.
+In certain classes of ordered Bratteli diagrams, the Vershik map can be extended to $\psi : E_{0,\infty} \to E_{0,\infty}$ continuously.
 We note that this extension may not be unique.